 - Susceptibility to other autoimmune disorders in mothers.

 Doctors might prescribe antihistamines, immunosuppressants, or even intravenous immunoglobulin to help get the condition under control.
-In most cases, this condition remedies itself within days of delivery.
+In most cases, although you might experience a flare of the rash just before giving birth, this condition remedies itself within days of delivery.

 5. Impetigo Herpetiformis